Why bagels have holes, challah is braided and matzah floats in soups - The Curious Origins of Jewish Foods

 • Israel adopted chickpea falafel as a popular street food

-Jewish immigrants arriving in Israel in the mid-20th century embraced falafel quickly.
+Jewish immigrants arriving in Israel embraced falafel quickly.
 It was cheap, vegetarian, and easy to eat on the go.
+Stuffed inside a pitta sandwich with tahini and salad?
+Yes, please!

-It depends how you define food identity.
-Falafel is best understood as a regional dish with many cultural homes, embraced and adapted by different communities over centuries.
+Falafel is best understood as a regional dish with many cultural homes.

 Which is honestly the most Middle Eastern answer possible.